-- Derivative financial instruments which are measured at fair value. - Non-derivative financial instruments, carried at fair value through profit or loss, are measured at fair value. - Available for sale financial assets are measured at fair value through equity. - The liability for defined benefit obligations is recognized as the present value of the defined benefit obligation less the fair value of the plan assets. - The plan assets for defined benefit obligations are measured at fair value. - Assets and liabilities held to maturity are measured at amortised cost. - Loans and receivables are measured at amortised cost.
+- Derivative financial instruments which are measured at fair value. - Non-derivative financial instruments, carried at fair value through profit or loss, are measured at fair value. - Financial assets at fair value through other comprehensive income - The liability for defined benefit obligations is recognized as the present value of the defined benefit obligation less the fair value of the plan assets. - The plan assets for defined benefit obligations are measured at fair value.